TC01/pelican-mboxreader/README.md

 Yes, mostly!
 Although:

-* The subject should be slugified, and then _2 or _3 or etc. apprehended if the subject conflicts with a previous email in the mailbox.
-Right now these things happen in the wrong order (Thus distorting the actual subject rather than just the slug).

 * For [hilarious reasons](https://osdir.com/ml/file-systems.openafs.general/2002-09/msg00072.html)
 we must ensure there aren't too many files in a directory; also it would become untidy.
 We should probably put Year+Month/ as part of the slug.